-My co-worker Kevin posted some excellent photos on his blog and I saw many entries on Facebook about the happening.
+My co-worker Kevin posted some excellent photos on his blog and my friends blew up Facebook with pics.
 Some people went so crazy howling at the sky that security had to be called.
 The lights drove people crazy, it seems.
 This natural phenomenon was the talk of the community and I missed out.

 The next evening, determined not to miss out again, I decided to stay up to see the Aurora myself.
 I went out at midnight with camera batteries charged and tripod in hand, ready to capture one of the 7 wonders of the natural world.

 I waited.
 I took some long exposure photos of the northern sky.